The Québec maritime Blog

 Along the sea

-Even on the mainland, the seashore is a place where different natural environments meet.
+Even on the mainland, the shore is a place where different natural environments meet.
 This is the case at Parc Nature de Pointe-aux-Outardes in Côte-Nord, which showcases nine different ecosystems.
-Well-maintained trails take you through each of them to give you a glimpse of the unique wildlife found in this nature park.
+Well-maintained trails will take you through each of them to give you a glimpse of the unique wildlife found in this nature park.

 In Gaspésie, Parc du Bourg de Pabos offers about 20 km (12 mi.) of trails that will take you along Grand Pabos Bay (a popular bird-watching site) and Lac Chaud as well as to an observation tower.